 Is San Francisco safe to visit?

-While unhoused persons may make you feel uncomfortable, it is important to remember they are vastly in more danger on the streets than you.
-Give them some respectful space and most will return the favor.
+Houselessness is a major issue in San Francisco.
+While unhoused persons may make you feel uncomfortable, it’s important to remember they are vastly in more danger on the streets than you.
+Give them space and most will return the favor.
 As far as crime that affects tourists, the unhoused population asking for pocket change is not to blame.

 Should I rent a car in San Francisco?